Skip to main content

 # Same-node, lowest latency

-export CHI_IPC_MODE=SHM
+export CLIO_IPC_MODE=SHM

 # Cross-node (default)

-export CHI_IPC_MODE=TCP
+export CLIO_IPC_MODE=TCP

 Runtime Mode